hiteckh/WeatherStation/doc/lesson-2/worksheet.md

 Now that we know how to calculate the wind speed from the sensor signals, we need to write the code.

-First of all, open up the *WindSpeed* class and remove the *halfRevolutions* field; we won't need it anymore.
+First of all, open up the *WindSpeed* class, remove the *halfRevolutions* field, and remove the *inHalfRevolutions* method; you won't need them anymore.

 We will need the constant *CIRCLE_RADIUS_CM* (9cm in the Pi kit).
 We will also need to store the time for later use, and convert the half revolutions we get from the anemometer into a distance in centimeters.
-Once we have this, we can calculate the speed in centimeters per second.
+Once we have this, we can calculate the speed in centimeters per millisecond.
 Overall, our code should look like this:

   ```java

   // CIRCLE_RADIUS_CM constant = 9

   // timeMillis field.